dindoliboon/archive/bcx/README.md

 View at your **own risk**! :smiley:

 ## Resources
-* [BCX Yahoo!
-Group](https://groups.yahoo.com/neo/groups/BCX/info) - Get help from other BCX developers.
-Download the latest BCX translator in the Files section.
+* [BCX Forum](https://bcxbasiccoders.com/smf/) - Get help from other BCX developers.
 Free registration is required.
-* [BCX Website Archive](https://web.archive.org/web/20160422073918/http://www.bcxbasic.com/) - Download the BCX Windows installer.
+* [BCX Website](https://bcxbasiccoders.com) - Download the BCX Windows installer.
 * [Pelles C](http://www.smorgasbordet.com/pellesc/) - Compile C code to Windows executables.
 Download the 32-bit verison for use with the code on this site.

 ## Files